Published Date: November 23th, 2024

 Source

-The Historical Roots of Thanksgiving
+Tracing Traditions | The Origins of Thanksgiving

 “Give thanks not just on Thanksgiving Day, but every day of your life.
 Appreciate and never take for granted all that you have.” – Catherine Pulsifer